Tom Harris is injured in a high school football game and ends up in the hospital.

 “That was lucky.
 I didn’t know that you went to Cathedral.”

 “Yeah.
 We had a good year when I was a sophomore.
 It wouldn’t have been good this year when I would have been a junior.
 But my dad got a new job, we moved to Walnut Creek, and here I am.”
 He spread his arms and grinned.

 “So you’re glad you switched to Edison High?”

 “Yes.
 I was about to quit the team at Cathedral, and I would have if we hadn’t moved.”

 “Wow.
 That’s unreal.”

 “Because I can tell from the way you play that you love football.”

 “I love football as long as I’m having fun.
 My junior year at Cathedral would have been hell.
 When I was a sophomore a lot of the guys on the team were seniors, and the next year the guys from the JV team who moved up thought they didn’t need to work at all.
-It’s like they felt they had a God-given right to the positions they played on the JV team and the guys who’d been on the varsity the prior year and were still around weren’t important.
+It’s like they felt they had a God–given right to the positions they played on the JV team and the guys who’d been on the varsity team the prior year that were sophomores weren’t important.
 Including me.”

 “What’s their record this year?”